-If you feel within the range of these emotions on a regular basis, it may be a great time to stop and self-reflect.
+If you feel like you’re within the range of these emotions on a regular basis, it may be a great time to stop and self-reflect.
 We subconsciously mask unforgiveness with negative emotions.

 Our unforgiveness with one person has the potential to harm a relationship with someone entirely different.
 It becomes old baggage in our lives, and it will not go away until we deal with it.
 That’s why it’s critical to recognize unforgiveness and take the necessary steps to heal.